LAripping/cloud-resume-backend/README.md

   > Testing one single component at a time, to confirm that it operates in the right way.
 Helps you to isolate what is broken in your application and fix it faster
   > "Per-Feature"

-  - Step 0: Class instantiation
-    - [ ] Boto Clients have been instantiated ok
   - Step 1: Extract IP & UA
     - [x] no `User-Agent` header is provided
   - Step 2: DB Put Item : faking `boto3.client('dynamodb').put_item()`to ... ->  ensure our `db_putitem()` ...